iisys-hof/map-matching-2/README.md

 </details>

+More accuracy metrics from other data sets are shown in the [data](data) subfolders.

 ### Reference

 *This is the successor to the deprecated repository [Map Matching](https://github.com/iisys-hof/map-matching).*

-If you want to cite this work, please see the official publication:
+If you want to cite this work, please also cite the official publication:

 A. Wöltche, "Open source map matching with Markov decision processes: A new method and a detailed benchmark with existing approaches", Transactions in GIS, vol. 27, no. 7, pp. 1959–1991, Oct.
 2023,